-Avoidance or minimisation of use of natural resources in order to maintain an ecological balance.
-For beauty products, this means a number of things; a clean product without the guilt, personal environmental stewardship, keeping up with environmental trends and having clear identifiable sustainability labels.
+Sustainability definition: Avoidance or minimisation of use of natural resources in order to maintain an ecological balance.
+For beauty products, this means a number of things: a clean product without the guilt, personal environmental stewardship, keeping up with environmental trends and having clear identifiable sustainability labels.

 The green seal of approval is more than the claims.
 Did you know that 95% of emissions are within the supply chain?.
-This means now more than ever how our products are made have a profound impact on natural capital and climate change.
-The toxicity of products; the ingredients, the toxicity of products when used and how they enter into the environment after use and the pollutants along the supply chain all play an important part in making environmental and sustainable beauty products.
+This means that now, more than ever, the way our products are made has a profound impact on natural capital and climate change.
+The ingredients, the toxicity of products when used, how they enter into the environment after use and the pollutants along the supply chain all play an important part in making environmental and sustainable beauty products.

 As new technologies and practices make way for future policy, credibility and reputation are at the helm.
 Packaging processes and commitment to social value and ingredient composition is where younger and independent brands have the advantage.

 Speaking at Packaging Innovations London last week, Zeze, Malée founder, delivered a keynote presentation where she explored the sustainability issues that still are challenges in the cosmetics and personal care industry.